mnajjartabar/project/README.md

 <br/>

-Initial SWI will be estimated using soil moisture observation from the Mesonet station (0-5cm depth) divided by the maximum amount of water that layer can hold.
+Initial SWI (SWI =1) will be estimated using soil moisture observation from the Mesonet station (0-5cm depth) divided by the maximum amount of water that the layer can hold.
-Daily soil moisture observations from Kansas Mesonet at 5, 10, 20, and 50cm depth will be used to training and validating the model.
+Daily soil moisture observations at 5cm depth from Kansas Mesonet will be use as a main input of the model (SWCSURF(t)).
+On the other hand, daily soil moisture observations at 10, 20, and 50cm depth will be used to calibrate and validate the model.

 ## Sketch